 2. Focus on Retention – make a mental shift from focusing on donor acquisition to donor retention.
 It’s about 10 times more expensive to acquire new donors than it is to keep existing ones, so focus on the ones that have already shown you some love.

 3. Keep track of everything – Whether it’s a CRM or a spreadsheet, make sure you have a place to keep track of all the details your donor gives you.
 Have a place to start building a bio of a donor.
 This also helps you fully understand the cycle of giving.

 What’s the most important part of fundraising?

-I’d say that the most important part of fundraising is the attitude of fundraising .
+I’d say that the most important part of fundraising is the attitude toward fundraising.

-And moreover, donating can actually be a huge joy for the donor .
-It can be a meaningful act that they look forward to.
+And moreover, donating can actually be a huge joy for the donor.
+It can be a meaningful activity that they look forward to.
 So go into your fundraising efforts with this in mind.
-It will change the way you strategize, and give you more opportunities to create meaningful touchpoints along your donor journey , and truly get back to relationship building.
+It will change the way you strategize and give you more opportunities to create meaningful touchpoints along your donor journey, and truly get back to relationship building.

 Relationship building is the fun part of the job.
 This is where you actually relate to your work in a tangible way.
 These relationships mean something important to the overall mission, in a very concrete way.

 Now for something a bit more tangible, can you walk me through one of your most successful fundraising campaigns?